syaffers/cyber-talents-qualifiers-2017-write-ups/README.md

 notorious man-in-the-middle attack.
 So let's put that in the answer. __RED__, wrong!

 What?
 How?
 Why not?
-So, I ended up trying (more than) a few:
+So, I ended up trying (more than) a few, to no avail:

     man_in_the_middle
     maninthemiddle